Postgraduate study

 This programme aims to provide rigorous postgraduate training to those interested in pursuing interdisciplinary research across public health and the social sciences.

-The Global Health Policy Unit (GHPU) was established to carry out and disseminate research in health policy and provide exceptional postgraduate teaching.
+The Global Health Policy Unit (GHPU) was established to carry out and disseminate research in health policy and to provide exceptional postgraduate teaching.

 Focusing on the principles of equity, access and universality, we have gained an international reputation for the quality and social relevance of our research.